Netherlands Cancer Registry (NCR)

 The Netherlands Cancer Registry is linked to the International Agency for Research on Cancer (IARC) and delivers anonymous data to the European database of the European Network of Cancer Registries (ENCR).
 Regions within the Netherlands with complete follow up (survival) participate in the EUROCARE study.
 In this study survival from several European countries is gathered and analysed.

 NCR data & figures

-With NCR data & figures you can make your own graphs and tables on cancer incidence according to localisation, region, sex and age.
-The data are available from 1989 to 2018 (preliminary data).
+With NCR data & figures you can make your own graphs and tables on cancer incidence, prevalence, survival and mortality.
+Cancer incidence can be viewed according to localisation, region, sex and age.
+The data are available from 1989 to 2020.
+Data of the most recent year (2020) concern preliminary data.
 You can compose graphs and tables yourself by selecting a cancer in the menu 'Cancer type'.

 Data from the NCR currently are used in over 200 publications per year in peer reviewed medical journals and have a proven impact on cancer.
 For example, changes in the Dutch healthcare system, based on insights from the NCR, resulted in decreased postoperative hospital mortality rates, being most outspoken for patients with pancreatic cancer: from 24 to 4%.
 The NCR is also used as a primary source for evaluating effectiveness of treatment.
 Prediction models based on NCR data help individual patients and care professionals in decision making, e.g. when considering breast conserving surgery.
 IKNL participates and delivers facts and figures from the NCR for the public website kanker.nl,that is consulted 80.000 times/month.